LCOGT/valhalla/README.md

 ### General
 `SECRET_KEY` The secret key used for sessions.
 Default: random characters

+`DEBUG` Whether the application should run in djangos debug mode or not.
+Default: `False`

 ### Database
 `DB_ENGINE` The database engine to use.
 Default: `django.db.backends.sqlite3`